Police Department - Services

 Citizens Police Academy

-The next session of the Citizens Police Academy will begin on September 1, 2011.
+The next session of the Citizens Police Academy will begin on Thursday, January 22, 2015.
 The Academy offers a behind-the-scenes and hands on look at the Burr Ridge Police Department.
 Classes are held every Thursday at 6:30 PM to 9:30 PM for ten weeks.
-Contact Officer Zucchero at 323-8181 or stop by the Police Department for a brochure or download it from our Forms page.
+Contact Officer Angie Wilhelmi at 630-323-8181; stop by the Police Department for a brochure, or download it from our Forms page.
 Don’t miss your chance.
 Sign up today!

 (Reverse 9-1-1 (Code Red)